4th year clinical elective

 If you are currently in medical school and would like information on a fourth year elective in Dermatology, please see our information in the Fourth Year Medical Curriculum

-This is a four week course and students who sign up and are approved are expected to commit to the four weeks without extended absences.
+This is a four-week course and students who sign up and are approved are expected to commit to the four weeks without extended absences.
+During the 3rd or 4th week of the rotation, each medical student will prepare a 5-minute oral presentation that will be given to the department during Grand Rounds.

 The majority of our clinics (medical dermatology, pediatric dermatology, Mohs surgery, excision clinic, and dermatopathology) are located on the 4th floor at Springhill Medical Building.
-We also have a clinic off-site at the VA Dermatology Clinic.
+We also have a clinic off-site at the VA Dermatology Clinic and an inpatient service at UF Health Shands Hospital.

 Clinical Dermatology Rotation –Objectives